-If an exclusive recording agreement is being proposed, there are certain key issues that should be addressed and negotiated, if possible.
-As in all music-related agreements, all provisions are negotiable, but largely dependent on your clout.
+If an exclusive recording artist agreement is being proposed, there are certain key issues that should be addressed and negotiated, if possible.
+As in all music-related agreements, all provisions are negotiable but largely dependent on your clout.
 The following are the most important:

 (3) Record Companies Commitments: The artists should ask for a “guaranteed” release clause, defining “recording” to include “releasing.”
 The artists should also avoid “minimum commitment” language.

 (4) Delivery: “Delivery” of a master recording at certain times is required of the recording artist by every recording contract.
-Failure to deliver product on time may prevent the record company from timely manufacturing and selling records.
-This may affect the artist in a number of ways, including extending options dates, expirations dates, and payments of advances.
+Failure to deliver products on time may prevent the record company from timely manufacturing and selling records.
+This may affect the artist in a number of ways, including extending options dates, expiration dates, and payments of advances.

 (6) Injunction and Equitable Relief: Record companies try to prevent the artist’s breach of a recording contract by restraining the artist from recording elsewhere.
 They do this by inserting a clause stating the artist’s personal services are “unique” and “special” and exclusive to the record company.
 Recording agreements with this language entitles the record company to injunctive and other equitable relief.
 The artist should limit this to provide that the record company is only entitled to “seek” injunctive or other equitable relief.